Modifying the Asynchronous Jacobi Method for Data Corruption Resilience: Numerical Results

 \section{Numerical Results}

-Having derived the modified asynchronous Jacobi in Section \ref{sec:modification}, shown in Algorithm \ref{alg:rejection}, we now evaluate and validate the method on a benchmark problem.
-We chose the benchmark to have an analytic solution so we can verify the implementation of Algorithm~\ref{alg:rejection}.
-We then evaluate the method performance against that of the traditional asynchronous Jacobi method when the natural and malevolent data corruption described in Sections \ref{sec:natural-corruption} and \ref{sec:malevolent-corruption}, respectively, are present.
-Each run is performed on a single 36-core node of the Quartz supercomputer at the Livermore Computing Complex.
+Having derived the modified asynchronous Jacobi in Section \ref{sec:modification}, shown in Algorithm \ref{alg:rejection}, we now numerically evaluate the proposed method.
+We choose the benchmark problem to have an analytic solution so we can verify the implementation of Algorithm~\ref{alg:rejection}.
+We then compare the method convergence against that of the traditional asynchronous Jacobi method when the natural and malevolent data corruption described in Sections \ref{sec:natural-corruption} and \ref{sec:malevolent-corruption}, respectively, are present.
+The comparison includes results for both when the singular values in the path-length rejection criterion \eqref{eq:rejection} are ``exact'' (computed by each node before the iteration using an eigensolver) and when the singular values are approximated with varying levels of relative accuracy.

+Each run is to a convergence tolerance of $\epsilon = 10^{-5}$ and performed on a single 36-core node of the Quartz supercomputer at the Livermore Computing Complex.
+The ``exact'' singular values in the rejection criterion \eqref{eq:rejection} are computed using the bi-diagonal divide and conquer singular value decomposition algorithm in the \emph{Eigen} software library \cite{eigen}.
+The \emph{Skywing} software platform \cite{Skywing}, which is designed to support asynchronous algorithms, is used for execution and communication for all methods.
+Each run leverages $16$ \emph{Skywing} agents to serve as the $N=16$ computational nodes.
+More on the motivation and implementation of \emph{Skywing} can be found in \cite{erlandson_resilient_2023} and on GitHub at \url{https://github.com/LLNL/Skywing}, respectively.

+To account for the stochastic nature of both asynchronous algorithms and the corruption model, ensembles of $30$ runs are performed for each study.
+Quantities such as the ensemble wall-clock time and relative solution error are reported as a geometric mean defined as

+where $a$ is the quantity of interest and $s=30$ corresponds to the ensemble of $30$ runs.
+When $a$ is time-dependent, such as when $a$ represents the relative solution error $\|\vec{e}(t)\|_2 / \|\vec{x}^*\|_2$, the values of $\bar{a}(t)$ are obtained using linear interpolants of $a_k(t)$.
+If $a_k(t)$ contains an \textsc{ieee} 754 \texttt{NaN} or $\pm \infty$ value, as can happen in the relative solution error with data corruption, the corresponding value of $\bar{a}(t)$ is omitted.

 The linear system \eqref{eq:axb} solved throughout this section is obtained from a finite difference discretization of the following Poisson problem on the unit square